pateldeev/cs480Patel/PA11/README.md

 ```

 ## General Comments & Features
-* Movement
-* Raycasting with bullet for clicking
+This project is a 2-player adaptation of Conway’s Game of Life.
+Notably, it is played on a 3-D board that surrounds the players on all sides.
+Notably the project makes use of instancing, ray casting, and realistic movement controls to create a usable 2-player game.

 ## Keyboard Controls
 IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>
 * Keyboard Controls
   * Game Controls
-    * c: switch to selection mode - can how click on cubes
+    * c: switch to selection mode - can now click on cubes
     * g: move one generation forward
     * p: switch between player 1's and player 2's turns
     * n: switch between a multiplayer and singleplayer game